TikToker Drew Afualo On The One Time She Wanted To Quit

 Advertisement

-Afualo is empathetic to the fact we’re all born into a patriarchal society, and internalized misogyny is a large reason that she sometimes is the recipient of hate from women.
-As a true intersectional feminist, however, she balances this truth with the assumption that she has to spend her time providing educational resources for those who have yet to unlearn their internalized misogyny.
-She encourages her followers and bigots on the internet to do their own research, and not rely on women, especially women of color, to do the educational labor for them.
+Afualo is empathetic to the fact we’re all born into a patriarchal society, and internalised misogyny is a large reason that she sometimes is the recipient of hate from women.
+As a true intersectional feminist, however, she balances this truth with the assumption that she has to spend her time providing educational resources for those who have yet to unlearn their internalised misogyny.
+She encourages her followers and bigots on the internet to do their own research, and not rely on women, especially women of colour, to do the educational labor for them.

 “